Sign in

 In addition, the Sherpa cultural riches in the region make the adventure even more interesting.
 The beautiful villages of Namche, Tengboche, and Dingboche will give you a wonderful immersion in the mountain lifestyle in the region.
 You can also explore monasteries that determine the socio-cultural life of the people living in the region.
 You will also learn more about the Sherpa people, the community of mountain climbers.

 The climbing adventure itself is just a single day.
-You can reach the summit from the base camp and return back in a day.
-Although it is a climbing adventure, it is not highly technical as mountaineering like Ama Dablam Expedition or Everest Expedition.
+You can reach the island peak summit from the base camp and return back in a day.
+Although it is a climbing adventure, it is not as highly technical as mountaineering like Ama Dablam Expedition or Everest Expedition.

-During the adventure, you will enjoy magnificent views of mountains like Thamserku, Ama Dablam, Everest, Lhotse, Tawache, Nuptse, Makalu, Cho Oyu, etc. While you stand at the summit of Island Peak, you will have an overwhelming view of the vast range of mountains in the surroundings.
+During the adventure, you will enjoy magnificent views of mountains like Thamserku, Ama Dablam, Everest, Lhotse, Tawache, Nuptse, Makalu, Cho Oyu, etc. While you stand at the Island Peak summit, you will have an overwhelming view of the vast range of mountains in the surroundings.

 Reasons this trip becomes an Experience